markuspleijzier/AdultEM/Electrotonic_Properties/README.md

 For treenodes that do not have a connector, their radii remain at -0.01.
 For each segment, the radius associated with the start node is used for the entire segment.

+All negative radii values are multiplied by -1.

 If we have the geodesic length of each segment and the radius associated with the start node of each segment, then we can model each segment as a cylinder.
 The function then calculates the surface area and the cross sectional area (at the start node) of each segment.